Aircraft Engineering BEng (Hons)

 |Part-time (structured) (3 x 20 credit modules) per year||£6,600||£6,810|

 |Part-time (unstructured per module) (per 20 credit module)||£2,200||£2,270|

 Part-time study is not open to international student requiring Student Route visa sponsorship to study in the UK.

 Further information on international course fees.

-Once you have successfully completed your BEng (Hons) Aircraft Engineering course, you might like to consider careers:
+Once you have successfully completed your BEng (Hons) Aircraft Engineering course, you might like to consider the following careers or sectors:

-On successful completion of the BEng (Hons) Aircraft Engineering you may progress to the MBA Aviation
+On successful completion of the BEng (Hons) Aircraft Engineering you may progress to the MBA Business Administration (Aviation).

 You can use the above QR code to connect directly to the course details.

 I chose this course as I have a passion for aviation and I want to become a commercial pilot.
 What I like most about my course is the range of subjects and the content within them.